 - Prior to the visit, the resident should discuss the time frame and expectations of such a guest with their roommate(s).
-Keep in mind that no student can refuse to allow a roommate to have guests and then invite their own guests to visit. - No guest can remain in the student room for longer than 2 consecutive nights in any given week. - No overnight guests should visit more than 2 times in a month. - Guests must be escorted through the halls by their host resident. - Guests are expected to utilize the restrooms that correspond with their gender identity; at times, this may require use of facilities in public spaces of the residence hall. - Guests must follow all university/residence hall policies. - Hosts are responsible for guest(s) behavior. - Guests needing a reasonable accommodation, including an emotional support animal (ESA), must contact Student Accessibility

-Services at 207.581.2319 a minimum of two (2) weeks prior to their visit.
+Keep in mind that no student can refuse to allow a roommate to have guests and then invite their own guests to visit. - No guest can remain in the student room for longer than 2 consecutive nights in any given week. - No overnight guests should visit more than 2 times in a month. - Guests must be escorted through the halls by their host resident. - Guests are expected to utilize the restrooms that correspond with their gender identity; at times, this may require use of facilities in public spaces of the residence hall. - Guests must follow all university/residence hall policies. - Hosts are responsible for guest(s) behavior. - Guests who are locked out of their hosts room will not be granted reentry by Residence Life staff. - Guests needing a reasonable accommodation, including an emotional support animal (ESA), must contact Student Accessibility Services at 207.581.2319 a minimum of two (2) weeks prior to their visit.